ThienBui6/Pythonproject/README.md

 ###this is my current project I am working on.
 There are three branches in this make sure you can find the branch when you want to look through them correctly.

-1.TLE data collection.py or TLE collection.py
+1. TLE data collection.py or TLE collection.py

 2. debris.py or STARLINK TLE data.py